 Need to know

-- Our latest grocery basket mystery shop has found once again that Aldi is the cheapest supermarket, followed by Coles, Woolworths and IGA.
+- Our latest grocery basket mystery shop has again found Aldi to be the cheapest supermarket, followed by Coles, Woolworths and IGA.
 Aldi has been consistently cheaper than its competitors in our five surveys since 2015

 Since 2022, our quarterly Consumer Pulse surveys have consistently found that Australian household budgets are under pressure.
-Once again, our September 2024 survey revealed that the vast majority of people (93%) reported that bills and expenses have increased in the previous 12 months.
+In our most recent survey, conducted in January, a huge majority of Australians (96%) reported that bills and expenses have increased in the previous 12 months.

-Amidst these pressures, the cost of food and groceries remains a cause of concern for 87% of households.
+Amidst these pressures, the cost of food and groceries remains a cause of concern for 84% of households, a slight easing from our last survey.
 This figure has remained high since March 2022 when the percentage of people expressing concern jumped above 80% for the first time since we began surveying in 2015.

 On this page: